Trainer#

 • load_progress_bar (bool, optional) โ€“ Display the progress bar for downloading the checkpoint.
 Ignored if load_path is either None or a local file path. (default: True)

-• load_ignore_keys (List[str] | (Dict) -> None, optional) โ€“
+• load_ignore_keys (list[str] | (dict) -> None, optional) โ€“

 A list of paths for the state_dict of the checkpoint, which, when provided, will be ignored from the state_dict before a checkpoint is loaded.
 Each path is a list of strings specifying the keys to index into state_dict joined together with / as a separator (as PyTorch uses . in parameter names).
 If a prefix is provided, all children are also ignored (see Example 2).
 See composer.core.state for the structure of state_dict.